vyos/vyos-documentation/docs/system/default-route.rst

 #####################

-In the past (VyOS 1.1) used a gateway-address configured under the system tree (:cfgcmd:`set system gateway-address '<address>'`), this is no longer supported and existing configurations are migrated to the new CLI command.
+In the past (VyOS 1.1) used a gateway-address configured under the system tree (:cfgcmd:`set system gateway-address <address>`), this is no longer supported and existing configurations are migrated to the new CLI command.

 Configuration
 =============

-.. cfgcmd:: set protocols static route 0.0.0.0/0 next-hop '<address>'
+.. cfgcmd:: set protocols static route 0.0.0.0/0 next-hop <address>

    Specify static route into the routing table sending all non local traffic to the nexthop address `<address>`.